justinmklam/personal-website/content/posts/mech/coop-drill-cover.md

 image = "/imgs/drill_cover/DrillCoverPhotobyMasashiKarasawa-e1458002972956-300x300.jpg"
 summary = "Drill availability is a major limitation in developing counties, where surgeons turn to using manual hand-crank drills to perform surgeries.
-A common hardware drill equipped with a waterproof, sterilizable fabric cover provides a cost-effective solution in the operating room." tagline = "Quantifying the performance of a surgical drill designed for low-resource settings." title = "Co-op Drill Cover User Study" type = "mech" draft = false
+A common hardware drill equipped with a waterproof, sterilizable fabric cover provides a cost-effective solution in the operating room." tagline = "Quantifying the performance of a surgical drill designed for low-resource settings." title = "Co-op: Drill Cover User Study" type = "mech" draft = false
 +++